Understanding Human-Elephant Relationships

 What we do

-We fund the pioneering work of Dr. Ananda Kumar, who won a Whitley Award, dubbed the Green Oscar in 2015 for the innovative Elephant Family funded Elephant Information System in India.
+We fund the pioneering work of Dr. M. Ananda Kumar, who won a Whitley Award, dubbed the Green Oscar in 2015 for the innovative Elephant Family funded Elephant Information System in India.

 This system uses text messaging and signal lights to warn people of nearby elephant movements.